The common persimmon, Diospyros virginiana, is a large deciduous tree in the Ebenaceae, or Ebony family.

 “Persimmon provided … resources in the nineteenth century.
 Both fruit and bark were used … to treat fevers, sore throats, diarrhea, dysentery ….
 Civil War doctors of the South … recommended syrup made from uripe … fruits … as an easily used preventative for dysentery in camps.

 Apart from medicinal uses, immature persimmons mashed and boiled in water, provided a basis for an indelible ink and black dye … the juice also served as a tanning agent for leather.

 Some care should be taken in the amounts consumed.
-Persimmons are know to cause phytobezoars, rounded gastric concretions composed of vegetable skins, seeds and fibers that lodge in the stomach or intestines, causing colic in horses and intestinal distress in humans.”
+Persimmons are known to cause phytobezoars, rounded gastric concretions composed of vegetable skins, seeds and fibers that lodge in the stomach or intestines, causing colic in horses and intestinal distress in humans.”

 In the home landscape persimmon should be planted in part shade to full sun with average soil and moisture.
 It does not do well in moist conditions.

 It is native to the following states: AL, AR, CT, DC, DE, FL, GA, IA, IL, IN, KS, KY, LA, MA, MD, MO, MS, NC, NE, NJ, NY, OH, OK, PA, SC, TN, TX, UT, VA, and WV.